Get

 Conclusion

-Bowing is one of the more challenging tricks, and many dogs don’t like lowering their front legs in that way.
+Bowing is one of the more advanced tricks, and some dogs may be hesitant to lower their front legs in that position.
 It’s important to take training slowly and only make it harder once your dog has truly mastered the last step.
 Use treats until your dog has mastered the command, and then slowly remove the need for them.

 Be sure to train your dog in many areas.
 Otherwise, they may have difficulty listening to your command outside of your home.